 We demonstrate the effectiveness of AFA when applied to a wide range of existing networks on both semantic segmentation and boundary detection benchmarks.
 We plug our AFA module into various popular segmentation models: FCN~\cite{long2015fully}, U-Net~\cite{ronneberger2015u}, HRNet~\cite{wang2020deep}, and Deep Layer Aggregation (DLA)~\cite{yu2018deep}.
 Experiments on several challenging semantic segmentation datasets including Cityscapes~\cite{cordts2016cityscapes} and BDD100K~\cite{yu2020bdd100k} show that AFA can significantly improve the segmentation performance of each representative model.
 Additionally, \emph{AFA-DLA} has competitive results compared to the state-of-the-art models despite having fewer parameters and using less computation.

-Furthermore, on boundary detection datasets NYUDv2~\cite{silberman2012indoor} and BSDS500~\cite{arbelaez2010contour}, AFA-DLA achieves the new state-of-the-art performances.
+Furthermore, AFA-DLA achieves the new state-of-the-art performances on boundary detection datasets NYUDv2~\cite{silberman2012indoor} and BSDS500~\cite{arbelaez2010contour}.
 We conduct comprehensive ablation studies to validate the advantages of each component of our AFA module.
 Our source code will be released.